 Where you live is an important detail to consider.
 The cost of living will affect how high or low your rates are.
 In areas such as San Francisco, CA, or New York City, the cost of living will be higher.
 You will find a lower cost of living in more rural areas of the country.

 The location also drives demand.
-Certain areas of the country have a higher percentage of people that are looking for house cleaning services.
+Certain areas of the country have a higher percentage of people who are looking for house cleaning services.
 You should price your services according to demand in your area.

-If you are someone new to the cleaning industry, then you should not charge more than experienced cleaners do.
+If you are someone new to the cleaning industry, then you should not charge more than experienced house cleaners do.
 You will not have the references to back up your experience.
 Once you become more experienced, you will have the ability to charge a premium rate.
 Check out this article for ways to sell yourself as you gain more experience.

 Frequency alters prices because of the amount of time required to clean a house.
 Homes cleaned more often require less time.
 The first cleaning may take longer, with less time needed for each subsequent visit.